tsanhan/sports-ecommerce/README.md

 # sports-ecommerce

-Section 9\90 Consuming service in the component
+Section 9\91 Design the shop page
-- Write into the shop-component.html the *ngFor to loop over the products depanding on their names
+-Adding the html template from bootstrap to give the shop page a basic design with the ability of showing the products card, search button, filter selector and etc..etc